NVIDIA-Omniverse/ANARI-USD/README.md

 - Device parameter `usd::writeAtCommit` controls whether writing to USD will happen immediately at the `anariCommit` call, or at `anariRenderFrame` (default).
 The potential advantage of the former is that one has more granular control over USD processing time.
 Note that if this parameter is set, the ANARIDevice (specifically its `usd::time`) should be committed before any other object in the scene.
 This parameter can be changed at any time and **applies immediately**.

 ANARI scene objects:
 - Use individual bits of the `usd::timeVarying` parameter to control which exact ANARI object parameters should vary over time, and which ones should store only one value over all timesteps.
-Which bit corresponds to which parameter can for the moment only be gathered from the `Usd<objectname>.h` header.
-This parameter can be changed at any time and is applied like any other parameter during `anariCommit`.
+Parameters that are possibly timevarying can be gathered from `usd_device_features.json`, by looking at the `usd::timeVarying.<parametername>` parameter names.
+For certain parameters referring to ANARI object references (such as geometries/volumes/materials/samplers), the value of their referenced timestep can be set with the parameter `usd:time.<parametername>`.
+All these parameters can be changed at any time and are applied like any other parameter during `anariCommit`.

 ### Not supported #